Killing of Genivaldo de Jesus: Reactions

 The widow, Maria Fabiana dos Santos, said: "I don't even call it fatality.
 This was really a crime, they acted cruelly to kill him".
 A nephew of the victim, Ismael dos Santos, said: "We still can't understand what happened.
 My uncle was without a helmet, but here in the interior it is something common and even so he shouldn't have been killed for that.
 That is not a crime of death."
 President Jair Bolsonaro commented: "I will check with the PRF".
 At a meeting of former President Luiz Inácio Lula da Silva with social movements on 27 May, a minute's silence was held for Genivaldo, while he, former governor Geraldo Alckmin and other leaders held up placards calling for justice.

 On the Internet, users linked Genivaldo's case to the gas chambers used by the Nazis in Jewish extermination camps during the Second World War.
 Michel Gherman, coordinator of the Interdisciplinary Nucleus of Jewish Studies at the Federal University of Rio de Janeiro (UFRJ), advisor to the Brazil-Israel Institute and professor of sociology, stated: "It is not that it looks like Nazism, in terms of the practice of murder, it is Nazism.
 If used exactly the same way of killing that Nazism had".
 The case was among the most talked about topics on social networks on May 26.
 On Twitter, the hashtags "Sergipe", "Genivaldo", "Gas Chamber", "Umbuába", "Murder" and "Federal Highway Police" added up to more than 176,000 posts, and hashtags like #PRFAssassina (#FHPMurderers) appeared.
 Users associated the case with the murder of George Floyd, which occurred exactly two years earlier, when he was asphyxiated to death by a police officer.
 An artwork, created by Cristiano Siqueira, which features the victim's face with the words "Justice for Genivaldo", went viral on social networks.
 According to him, his intention was to show his work as a tool to manifest and question police violence.

-The case was reported by international newspapers BBC News, CNN, The Guardian, The Washington Post, Reuters, Deutsche Welle, Al Jazeera, The Telegraph, France 24 and El País, as well as local newspapers of wide circulation Clarín, Corriere della Sera, Bild and Cānkǎo Xiāoxī.
+The case was reported by international newspapers BBC News, CNN, The Guardian, The Washington Post, Reuters, Deutsche Welle, Al Jazeera, The Telegraph, France 24 and El País, and local newspapers of wide circulation Clarín, Corriere della Sera, Bild and Cānkǎo Xiāoxī.